akaalias/getstreamline/README.md

 It only moves *forward*.

-So, when you make a tYpO, there is no DELETE key.
+When you make a tYpO, there is no DELETE key.

-You can’t change the typo in that moment.
+You can’t change the mistake.

-That’s intentional as it teaches you to continue moving forward regardless.
+What you can do is continue moving forward regardless.

-With a little practice, you start to learn to accept those mistakes.

-You’ll start focusing on your flow instead.
+With a little practice, you’ll start focusing on your flow.

 (No worries, you can save your writing to markdown and give it the old editor treatment later.)